pytorch/tutorials/intermediate_source/rpc_tutorial.rst

 multiple processes to perform the distributed training.
 In this example, all processes run the same ``run_worker`` function, and they use the rank to distinguish their role.
 Rank 0 is always the agent, and all other ranks are observers.
-As agent as server as master, repeatedly call ``run_episode`` and ``finish_episode`` until the running reward surpasses the reward threshold specified by the environment.
-All observers just passively waiting for commands from the agent.
+The agent serves as master by repeatedly calling ``run_episode`` and ``finish_episode`` until the running reward surpasses the reward threshold specified by the environment.
+All observers passively waiting for commands from the agent.
 The code is wrapped by
 `rpc.init_rpc <https://pytorch.org/docs/master/rpc.html#torch.distributed.rpc.init_rpc>`__ and
 `rpc.shutdown <https://pytorch.org/docs/master/rpc.html#torch.distributed.rpc.shutdown>`__,
 which initializes and terminates RPC instances respectively.
-More details are available in the API page.
+More details are available in the `API page <https://pytorch.org/docs/master/rpc.html>`__.

 .. code:: python